Robert Webb: Personal life

-In 2006 Webb married fellow comedian Abigail Burdess, with whom he had worked on the BBC Two comedy show The Bleak Old Shop of Stuff.
+In December 2006 Webb married fellow comedian Abigail Burdess, with whom he had worked on the BBC Two comedy show The Bleak Old Shop of Stuff.
 His comedy partner David Mitchell was the best man.
 They live in London's West Hampstead area and have two daughters.

 In a 2008 Independent article, Webb explained that he was a "swaggering atheist" prior to the death of his mother, but that the loss led to him starting to pray.
 Upon reflection, however, he stated that his temporary departure from atheism was a coping mechanism for the loss and he returned to atheism after he learned to "co-exist" with his mother's death: "I've returned to total non-belief.
 I don't know how long it'll last, but God, it's good to be back!"
 That same year, Mitchell & Webb faced criticism and accusations of "selling out" for appearing in an advertisement for Apple Inc. Webb responded, "I'm not a sell-out.
 The problem is that that presupposes a set of principles we don't actually hold.
 We never said comedians shouldn't do ads, or that we somehow operate outside the mixed market economy... really, we're just doing a job.

 In his 2017 memoir How Not to Be a Boy, Webb revealed that he is bisexual.

 In 2020, Webb underwent emergency surgery on his heart for a mitral valve prolapse after being diagnosed with the condition at a routine medical check.
 He had attributed the symptoms to binge drinking, saying, "I just assumed, that's the booze...
 I thought this is what you feel like when you're 47 and you treat your body like a skip."
 He then gave up drinking alcohol entirely and said, "The drinking crawled up so gradually that I was slow-killing myself... it was certainly an addiction at the end, a dependency.
 I was thinking of [drinking] at any given time of the day."